Alan Giddins, Non-Executive Chair

 The Board meets regularly to consider strategy, performance and the framework of internal controls.
 To enable the Board to discharge its duties, all Directors receive appropriate and timely information, including briefing papers distributed in advance of Board meetings.
 These papers include reports from the CEO and the Chief Financial Officer (“CFO”), as well as reports on investor relations and corporate governance.

 The Company Secretary produces minutes of each meeting, including actions to be taken.
-The Chairman then follows up each action at the next meeting.
+The Chair then follows up each action at the next meeting.

 Only the Non-Executive Directors are members of the Board committees.
 The Executive Directors are invited to attend committee meetings to assist with the matters discussed.